Sambruk/EgilSCIM/README.md

   that should be set to `TRUE` if only attribute descriptions are wanted.
 It should be set to `FALSE` if both attribute descriptions and attribute values are wanted.
+* `ldap-unique-identifier` is the LDAP attribute that uniquely identifies an entry.

 ### Execution